mikhail-yurin/verse_reminder/README.md

 - click the extension icon in Chrome
 - enter the url of the calendar page
 - click "Save"
-### this should be done every day (script parses calendsr page and schedule alerts for current day):
+### this should be done every day (script parses the calendar page and schedules alerts for the current day):
 - open your calendar
 - in case everything is working you will get an alert about created notifications